bcgov/nr-bcwat/backend/database_initialization/README.md

 - `delete_partitions` deletes the partitions that were created by the above function.

 - `send_file_to_s3` will authenticate to the specified S3 bucket, using the credentials provided in the `.env` file.
-Once authenticated, the compressed CSV will be uploaded in to the bucket.
+Once authenticated, the CSV will be uploaded in to the bucket.

+- `determine_file_size_s3` will take an argument `file_name` which is the Key to the contents of the S3 Bucket.
+It will find the size of the file in bytes, and return it.
+This value is used to determine when the file import is finished.

-- `download_file_from_s3` will download, and decompress the CSV file that is specified by the `file_name` argument.
+- `open_file_in_s3` will open the CSV file that is specified by the `file_name` argument, without downloading.
+The data is read in chunks that are specified by the `chunk_start` and `chunk_end` arguments.
+The binary string is returned, along with the next `chunk_start` and `chunk_end` values.

 - `check_temp_dir_exists` will create the `temp` directory if it does not exist.
-This is where the data will be downloaded to.
+This is where the CSV files will be writtend to before sending them to S3.

+- `clean_aws_s3_bucket` is a function used to delete all the files that exists in the S3 Bucket specified in the `.env` file.

+- `make_table_from_to_db` is a function that will run a specific SQL query to populate the `station_region` table in the `bcwat_obs` schema.
+This is a special function because this is the only table that can be populated strictly with data that already exists in the `bcwat_obs` schema.

+- `get_contents_of_bucket` is a function that will print out the contents of the S3 bucket specified in the `.env` file.

 #### constants.py